amitrai7/Git-practice/README.md

 # Git-practice
-Practicing workflow using git and github
+Practicing workflow using git and github.

+##MLH Localhost
 Workshop on github.
-MLH Localhost.